sleep-written/audit-var/README.md

 As much as the __Array__ and __Object__ types, both have support to nested arrays and objects.
 So with this approach you can declare complex structures as you need.

-So, to declare the data expected, the `Auditor` class receives an object as parameter, like this:
+So, to declare the data expected, the `Auditor` class receives an object as parameter (implements `BaseType<T>` interface), like this:

 ```ts
 import { Auditor } from 'audit-var';